 - In Three Panel Soul: "Jes, get your damn oatmeal off me!"

-- An absolutely epic one occurs in No Need for Bushidowhen Ken attempts to fight the Wu Tang brothers.
-After being disarmed, Ken gets the crap kicked out of him by the kung-fu brothers, but keeps coming back for more.
-At first it looks like he's still going to be powered by Unstoppable Rage after getting knocked through two buildings by the brothers, but it turns out he's finally had enough.
+- An absolutely epic one occurs in No Need for Bushido when Ken attempts to fight the Wu Tang brothers.
+After being disarmed, Ken gets the crap kicked out of him by the kung-fu brothers, but keeps coming back for more due to Unstoppable Rage.
+After being knocked through two different buildings Ken gets up, apparently about to continue the fight again, but then it turns out he's finally had enough.

 Ken: All right!
-I was just gonna hold back being as you're Cho's friends an' all, but you've seriously pushed the extent of my cheese doodle naturally when I see I'm forgiven, and then you'll see it this time!
+I was just gonna hold back see'n as how you're Cho's friends an' all, but you've seriously pushed the extent of my cheese doodle naturally when I think I'm forgiven, and then you'll see it this time!

 Brother Tang: ...
 Excuse me?

-Don't you asking of meaning of the words I said.
+Ken: Don't you asking of meaning the words that I said.
 You already knew because kick ass of course not, damnit! *Falling*

-- Seen here in Everyday Heroes after a particularly vigorous Hyperspace Mallet attack.
+- Seen after a particularly vigorous Hyperspace Mallet attack.